-If you are seeking to redesign your garden or create a garden layout that allows you to use your garden in a new and improved way, then following are a few ideas to help you get started and maybe save you a few bob along the way.
+If you are seeking to redesign your garden or create a garden layout that allows you to use your garden in a new and improved way, then following are a few ideas to help you get started and maybe save you a few bob too.

 Start with a Plan